Noether type discrete conserved quantities arising from a finite element approximation of a variational problem: Finite element conservation laws

-where $V\in\fes\subset\hoz$ is the \emph{discrete variation}.
-Since $U\in\fes$ is the discrete minimiser of the energy functional we certainly have that $o'(0) = 0$ and we may explicitly compute this quantity, the \emph{first variation}.
+where $V\in\feszero\subset\hoz(\W)$ is a \emph{discrete variation}.
+Since $U\in\feszero$ is the discrete minimiser of the energy functional we certainly have that $o'(0) = 0$ and we may explicitly compute this quantity, the \emph{first variation},

-Note that since $\nabla U$ is not continuous over the skeleton of the triangulation $\T{}$ we have that $\frac{\partial L}{\partial \qp{\nabla U}}$ is, in general, not well defined.
+Note that since $\nabla U$ is not continuous over the skeleton of the triangulation $\T{}$ we have that spatial derivatives of $\pd 3 L$ are, in general, not well defined.
 But $\nabla U$ is smooth over the interior of each element.
 We thus split the integral into elementwise contributions and integrate by parts elementwise.
 For brevity we note that the Lagrangian $L = L\qp{\geovec x, U, \nabla U}$ and drop the dependency.

-where $\div_K$ denotes an elementwise divergence.
+where $\Div_K$ denotes an elementwise total divergence.
 We now use the identity

 and hence

 as required. \end{Proof}